zenfmammad/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Data Cleaning and Manipulation.md

   customer_id,
   pizza_id,
   CASE
-	  WHEN exclusions IS null OR exclusions LIKE 'null' THEN ' ' ELSE exclusions
+	  WHEN exclusions IS null OR exclusions LIKE 'null' OR exclusions='' THEN NULL ELSE exclusions
 	  END AS exclusions,
   CASE
-	  WHEN extras IS NULL or extras LIKE 'null' THEN ' ' ELSE extras
+	  WHEN extras IS NULL or extras LIKE 'null' OR extras='' THEN NULL ELSE extras
 	  END AS extras,
 	order_time